rust-lang/book/nostarch/chapter20.md

 guaranteed safety in exchange for greater performance or the ability to interface with another language or hardware where Rust’s guarantees don’t apply.

-Listing 19-1 shows how to create an immutable and a mutable raw pointer from references.
+Listing 20-1 shows how to create an immutable and a mutable raw pointer.

 ```
     let mut num = 5;

-let r1 = &num as *const i32;
+    let r1 = &raw const num;
-let r2 = &mut num as *mut i32;
+    let r2 = &raw mut num;
 ```

-Listing 19-1: Creating raw pointers from references
+Listing 20-1: Creating raw pointers with the raw borrow operators

 Notice that we don’t include the `unsafe` keyword in this code.
 We can create raw pointers in safe code; we just can’t dereference raw pointers outside an unsafe block, as you’ll see in a bit.

-We’ve created raw pointers by using `as` to cast an immutable and a mutable reference into their corresponding raw pointer types.
-Because we created them directly from references guaranteed to be valid, we know these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.
+We’ve created raw pointers by using the raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer, and `&raw mut num` creates a `*mut i32` mutable raw pointer.
+Because we created them directly from a local variable, we know these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.

-To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of.
-Listing 19-2 shows how to create a raw pointer to an arbitrary location in memory.
-Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might terminate with a segmentation fault.
-Usually, there is no good reason to write code like this, but it is possible.
+To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of, using `as` to cast a value instead of using the raw reference operators.
+Listing 20-2 shows how to create a raw pointer to an arbitrary location in memory.
+Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might error with a segmentation fault.
+Usually, there is no good reason to write code like this, especially in cases where you can use a raw borrow operator instead, but it is possible.

 ```
     let address = 0x012345usize;
     let r = address as *const i32;
 ```

-Listing 19-2: Creating a raw pointer to an arbitrary memory address
+Listing 20-2: Creating a raw pointer to an arbitrary memory address

 Recall that we can create raw pointers in safe code, but we can’t *dereference* raw pointers and read the data being pointed to.
-In Listing 19-3, we use the dereference operator `*` on a raw pointer that requires an `unsafe` block.
+In Listing 20-3, we use the dereference operator `*` on a raw pointer that requires an `unsafe` block.

 ```
     let mut num = 5;

-let r1 = &num as *const i32;
+    let r1 = &raw const num;
-let r2 = &mut num as *mut i32;
+    let r2 = &raw mut num;

     unsafe {
         println!("r1 is: {}", *r1);
         println!("r2 is: {}", *r2);
     }
 ```

-Listing 19-3: Dereferencing raw pointers within an `unsafe` block
+Listing 20-3: Dereferencing raw pointers within an `unsafe` block

 Creating a pointer does no harm; it’s only when we try to access the value that it points at that we might end up dealing with an invalid value.

-Note also that in Listings 19-1 and 19-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
+Note also that in Listing 20-1 and 20-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
 If we instead tried to create an immutable and a mutable reference to `num`, the code would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
 With